nikos-chatzatoglou/idai-field/desktop/src/manual/manual.en.md

 All files are bundled in a zip archive.

 When importing, all files belonging to the Shapefile must be in the same directory.
 In the file selection dialog of the import menu, select the file with the extension *shp*; all other files will be recognized automatically.
 Please note that zip archives are **not** supported during import.
-In order to import a Shapefile exported from Field Desktop into another project, the corresponding zip file must first be unpacked.
+In order to import a Shapefile exported from iSkavo into another project, the corresponding zip file must first be unpacked.

 ##### Attribute table